Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

     2. Create a new repository
         * Fill in the details for your repositories name and description as you would like
         * Chose to make the repository private or public
-        * Add a README or gitignore file as you would like
+        * Do not initialize the repository with a README, .gitignore, or license.
     3. Link your repository
     ``` bash
     git remote add origin https://github.com/username/projectname.git